Jlisowskyy/intro-ml-2024/README.md

 ├── reports
 └── src
     ├── audio
+    ├── cnn
+    ├── frontend
+    ├── helper_scripts
+    ├── pipelines
     ├── test
-    ├── validation
-    └── frontend
+    └── validation
 ```

 - `examples`: Contains example code using jupyter notebooks.
 - `reports`: Contains reports and documentation created for project milestones etc.
 - `src`: Contains the source code for the project.
+    - `audio`: Contains the code for the audio processing part of the project.
+    - `cnn`: Contains code for the CNN model.
   - `frontend`: Contains the code for the frontend of the project.
+    - `helper_scripts`: Collection of standalone scripts used in the project.
-  - `audio`: Contains the code for the audio processing part of the project.
+    - `pipelines`: Contains the code for the data processing pipelines.
   - `test`: Contains the code for testing the project.
   - `validation`: Contains the code for validation of the project.